Lewis Hamilton to leave Mercedes and join Ferrari for 2025 Formula 1 season

 Lewis Hamilton will leave Mercedes and join Ferrari for the 2025 Formula 1 season.

-Hamilton's current contract with Mercedes is due to expire at the end of 2025 but he will depart the team after this season and replace Carlos Sainz at Ferrari, Sky Sports News understands.
+Hamilton's current contract with Mercedes was due to expire at the end of 2025 but he will depart the team after this season and replace Carlos Sainz at Ferrari.

+The British driver activated a release clause in his Mercedes contract, and Ferrari confirmed on Thursday evening that the seven-time world champion is joining them on a "multi-year" deal.

+Mercedes employees in Brackley were informed of the news earlier on Thursday afternoon before the official announcement from the team.

 The seven-time world champion is the most successful driver in F1 history with 103 wins and 104 pole positions.
 Michael Schumacher is the only other driver with seven world titles.